trackmania-rl/tmrl/README.md

 ## TrackMania Roborace League

 We host the [TrackMania Roborace League](readme/competition.md) to benchmark real-time self-racing approaches in the TrackMania 2020 video game.
-So far this competition has failed to gain much traction, so in case you are interested in organizing something cooler, please reach us :sparkles:
+So far, this informal competition has failed to gain much traction, so in case you are interested in organizing something cooler, please reach us :sparkles:

 Regardless of whether they want to compete or not, ML developers will find the [competition tutorial script](https://github.com/trackmania-rl/tmrl/blob/master/tutorial/competition/custom_actor_module.py) handy for creating advanced training pipelines in TrackMania.